 This function is used to sync the local file to the remote system, and the format for that command is

 rsync -a ~/dir1 username@remote_host:destination_directory

-The above command syncs dir1 from the local system to remote system.
+The above command syncs dir1 from the local system to the remote system.

 The PULL function syncs the remote directory to the local systems.
-Command for this operation is
+The command for this operation is

 rsync -a username@remote_host:/home/username/dir1 place_to_sync_on_local_machine